kencinder/igirst/README.md

 `DAT` files go in `dats/<platform>` by system and can be zipped or unzipped, env files default to using a systems Parent-Clone XML DAT but can be changed.

 `.env` files for each system are in `variables/<platform>` and will need modified to suit your setup, but have defaults present for everything but your ROMs that work out of the box.

-Very much `WIP` with platforms added as I have time, as of this writing.